-A star is classed as variable if it appears to change brightness (seen from Earth) over time.
-The changes can come from the star itself varying the amount of energy it emits.
-Changes can also be outside the star, for example, through light being blocked by an orbiting companion.
+A star is classed as a variable star if it appears to change brightness (as seen from Earth) over time.
+The changes can come from the star itself, as the amount of energy it emits varies.
+Changes can also come from outside the star.
+For example, light from the star being blocked by an orbiting companion star.

 We have known about variable stars for nearly four hundred years.
-The first one, Mira, was found in 1638, to pulsate in an 11-month cycle.
-Over a century later, by 1786 we knew of only ten variable stars.
-Today there are more than 65,000!
+The first one, Mira, was found in 1638.
+It pulsed over an 11-month cycle.
+Just over a century later in 1786, astronomers had found only ten variable stars.
+Today we know of more than 150,000!

-Most variable stars are studied by measuring their brightness over time.
-This is plotted on a graph known as a light-curve.
+We study most variable stars by measuring their brightness over time.
+We plot this on a graph known as a light-curve.

-There are many kinds of variable star, but four of the most common are described here.
+There are many kinds of variable star, but here are four of the most common types:

 RR Lyrae Variables

-These stars are like Cepheid's but are far dimmer.
-They can usually be seen in globular clusters.
-They have a period-luminosity relationship and are used to work out the distance to these clusters.
+RR Lyrae stars are like Cepheids but are far dimmer.
+They are often part of globular clusters.
+These stars also have a period-luminosity relationship which we can use to work out the distance to the cluster.
 The periods of RR Lyrae stars are much shorter (a few hours to a day or 2).
 Their brightness varies by just 20 % in some cases to over 500 % in others!

 The increase in brightness of these stars occurs at a much faster rate than the decrease.
-This gives the light-curve a distinctive shape, separating it from a Cepheid variable.
+This gives the light-curve a distinctive shape.
+This lets us distinguish them from Cepheid variables.

-Mira variable stars are cool supergiants that are also pulsating.
-In Mira stars the pulsations are large.
+Mira variable stars are cool supergiants which are also pulsating.
+The pulsations of Mira stars are large.
 They can vary between 5 times and 30,000 times their brightness over many months.
-The variation is produced in the same way as Cepheid variables.
-The difference is from the opacity changing due to a layer of hydrogen.
+The variation is produced in the same way as Cepheid variables, but the opacity changes are due to a layer of hydrogen rather than helium.

-The rise and fall in brightness is much more balanced tin Mira stars.
+The rise and fall in brightness is much more balanced in Mira stars.
 This allows us to distinguish them from Cepheid and RR Lyrae variables.

-An eclipsing binary is a system with two stars which orbits in our line of sight.
+An eclipsing binary is a system which contains two stars.
+Both stars orbit in a plane in line with our view of them.
 This means that both stars will block out light from the other at some point during the orbit.
-Each time a star passes in front of the other we see a dip light-curve.
-The size of the dip relates to the relative sizes of the two stars.
+Each time a star passes in front of the other we see a dip in the light-curve.
+The size of the dip is controlled by the relative sizes of the two stars.
 A larger star will block out more light, so there will be a greater change in brightness.